Be a Speaker at the First RISC-V Summit!

 RISC-V is fast gaining support as an attractive license-free approach to architecture, with the potential to disrupt the microprocessor IP market.
 The conference program will explore this open standard collaboration, providing opportunities for participants to learn about its benefits, current and prospective RISC-V projects and implementations, technical capabilities and the commercial and strategic implications of the technology.

-The speaking faculty and program are selected based on the topic/content submitted and the speaker’s qualifications by the program committee and our research and editorial team.
+The speaking lineup and program are selected based on the topic/content submitted and the speaker’s qualifications by the advisory board.

 Contact information for the primary speaker must be included.
 As part of our vetting process, we will need to follow up directly with the speaker on the submission and/or their background and expertise.
 Submissions without speaker contact information will not be considered.